CrosbyPL/donpedroPL/README.md

-- 👋 Hi, I’m @donpedroPL
-- 👀 I’m interested in Informatics
+💻 A passionate Front-End Developer from Poland.
+🏫 2nd class of high school with a mat-eng profile
-- 🌱 I’m currently learning X
+📚 I’m currently learning HTML, CSS, JavaScript, SASS
-- 💞️ I’m looking to collaborate on X
-- 📫 How to reach me: DonPedroTV#0154
+📫 How to reach me DonPedroTV#0154